On this page:

 - Determine the number of car parking spaces to be provided.

-- Explain the requirements for increasing or reducing the provision of car parking spaces.
+- Explain the requirements for increasing or reducing the number of car parking spaces.

-- Require that new car parking spaces are designed and constructed to certain standards.
+- Require that new car parking spaces be designed and constructed to certain standards.

 - Provide for precinct-based provisions that: